mongodb/docs/source/administration/monitoring.rst

 Config Servers
 ~~~~~~~~~~~~~~

 The :term:`configdb` provides a map of documents to shards.
-The map is
+The
-updated as :term:`chunks <chunk>` are migrated between shards.
-When a
+cluster updates this map as :term:`chunks <chunk>` move between
-configuration server becomes inaccessible, some sharding operations
+shards.
+When a configuration server becomes inaccessible, some
-like moving chunks and starting :option:`mongos` instances become
+sharding operations like moving chunks and starting :option:`mongos`
-unavailable.
-However, shard clusters remain accessible from
+instances become unavailable.
+However, shard clusters remain
-already-running mongo instances.
+accessible from already-running mongo instances.

 Because inaccessible configuration servers can have a serious impact
 on the availability of a shard cluster, you should keep uptime